reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 9. Select **Save as KQL queryset** and save the query as **Revenue by Product** and click on **Create**.

-## Create a Power BI report from a KQL Queryset
+### Task 3: Create a Power BI report from a KQL Queryset

 You can use your KQL Queryset as the basis for a Power BI report.